mtimsit/OffScore/README.md

-node-web-scraper
+OffScore
 ================

-Simple web scraper to get a movie name, release year and community rating from IMDB.
+Web scraper to get nba game without final score display.
+App to check if games are interesting to see.